 How do I select a study abroad program?

-- Over 300 programs are available to University of Minnesota students.
+- More than 250 programs in 70 countries are available to University of Minnesota students.
 The Department of Sustainable Systems Management has worked closely with the Learning Abroad Center to select some programs that fit particularly well for Sustainable Systems Management students.
 Consider your academic interests, your geographic interests, and your academic goals.
 Use this web page, talk with your academic adviser and work with a Learning Abroad Center program selection adviser.
 You’ll find a program that fits your goals.

 How will study abroad programs fulfill my degree requirements?